-Mortality rates for depositing members were based on the RP-2000 Active Employee Mortality Table with a four-year setback for females and a two-year set-forward for males, as appropriate, with adjustments for mortality improvements based on the projection scale AA.
+The December 31, 2016, actuarial valuation mortality rates for depositing members were based on the RP-2000 Active Employee Mortality Table with a four-year setback for females and a two-year set-forward for males, as appropriate, with adjustments for mortality improvements based on the projection scale AA.
 Mortality rates for service retirees, beneficiaries and non-depositing members were based on the RP-2000 Combined Mortality Table projected to 2014 with scale AA, with a one-year setback for males and no age adjustments for females.
 Mortality rates for disabled retires were based on RP-2000 Disabled Mortality Table projected to 2014 with scale AA, with no age adjustment for males and a two-year set forward for females.

-The actuarial assumptions used in the December 31, 2016 and 2015, valuation were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012.
+The actuarial assumptions used in the December 31, 2017, valuation were based on the results of an actuarial experience study for the period January 1, 2013 through December 31, 2016.
+The actuarial assumptions used in the December 31, 2016, valuation were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012.
 The long-term expected rate of return on pension plan investments was based primarily on historical returns on plan assets, adjusted for changes in target portfolio allocations and recent changes in long-term interest rates based on publicly available information.
-The target allocation and best estimates of rates of return for each major asset class are summarized in the following table.
+The target allocation and best estimates of rates of return for each major asset class are summarized in the following table:

-2017
+2018

 Asset Class Target Allocation Geometric Real Rate of Return (Expected Minus Inflation)

 Equities:

-U.S. Equities 13.5% 4.70%
+U.S. Equities 11.5% 4.55%

-International Equities - Developed 10.0% 4.70%
+International Equities - Developed 11.0% 4.55%

-International Equities - Emerging 7.0% 5.70%
+International Equities - Emerging 8.0% 5.55%

-Global Equities 1.5% 5.00%
+Global Equities 1.5% 4.85%

-Hedge Funds 20.0% 3.85%
+Hedge Funds 18.0% 4.10%

 High-Yield Investments:

-High-Yield Bonds 3.0% 3.70%

-Opportunistic Credit 2.0% 3.83%
+Strategic Credit 8.0% 4.12%

-Distressed Debt 3.0% 6.70%
+Distressed Debt 2.0% 6.30%

-Direct Lending 10.0% 8.15%
+Direct Lending 10.0% 8.06%

-Private Equity 16.0% 7.70%
+Private Equity 16.0% 7.55%

 Real Assets:

-REITs 2.0% 3.85%
+REITs 2.0% 4.05%

-Private Real Estate Partnerships 6.0% 7.20%
+Private Real Estate Partnerships 6.0% 6.25%

-Master Limited Partnerships 3.0% 5.60%
+Master Limited Partnerships 3.0% 6.00%

-Investment-Grade Bonds 3.0% 0.60%
+Investment-Grade Bonds 3.0% 0.75%

 Total 100.0%